cap-js/docs/node.js/events.md

 ### . req {.property}

 Provides access to the express request object of individual requests within an incoming batch request.
+For convenience, in the case of non-batch requests, it points to the same request object as [`req.http.req`](#http).

 ### . res {.property}

 Provides access to the express response object of individual requests within an incoming batch request.
+For convenience, in the case of non-batch requests, it points to the same response object as [`req.http.res`](#http).